juzu/juzu/README.md

 Juzu should report error precisely, specially in dev mode.

-## Extension

-Juzu relies on Context and Dependency Injection to integrate an application with extensions.

 # Technical notes

 The chapter is about stuff that are related to technical implementation of Juzu.
 It may be already done features or things to do at some point.

-## Todo

-- provide a relocatable template folder with a `templatePath` field in the annotation `@Application`
-- support portlet event phase

 ## Architecture